Riley Greene Preview, Player Props: Tigers vs. Guardians

 - The pitching staff for the Guardians has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.78).
+- The Guardians have the third-ranked team ERA across all MLB pitching staffs (3.78).

-- Guardians pitchers combine to give up 124 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to give up 126 home runs (one per game), the second-fewest in baseball.

-- The righty last pitched on Sunday against the Tampa Bay Rays, when he went seven innings, allowing two earned runs while giving up seven hits.
+- The left-hander last pitched on Tuesday against the Cincinnati Reds, when he tossed six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.